Karel-Brecht/AvianEye/README.md

 More info about the model can be found on the webpage, of which I have included a copy at `models\classification_model\model_webpage`

 model downloaded at `models/classification_model`

+# Object tracking
+Implemented object tracking in `app\operations\tracking.py` with lots of help from _claude 3.7 Sonnet_.

 # Next Steps